pjfoley/pci-blackbox/README.md

 The idea comes from a guy I met over a beer who works at Skype.
-He explained they had done something similar, they have/had a special "PCI server" kept secure behind locked doors, which only funciton was to encrypt/decrypt/process card data.
+He explained they had done something similar, they have/had a special "PCI server" kept secure behind locked doors, which only function was to encrypt/decrypt/process card data.

-I thought it sounded like a smart idea, for merchants who for some reason needs to become PCI-DSS compliant and cannot use a hosted payment solution.
+I thought it sounded like a smart idea, for merchants who for some reason need to become PCI-DSS compliant and cannot use a hosted payment solution.

 The company I work for is in the process of implementing card payments, and we cannot use a hosted solution, so we decided to give this concept a shot,